Difference Between Predation and Parasitism

 The biological interaction in which a larger living organism kills another smaller or large living organism and feeds on it is known as predation.
 The predator searches for its prey, assess whether to attack it or not ambushes the prey.

 Once the attack is successful, the prey is killed and eaten by the predator.
-But before eating the prey, the predator makes sure that all the inedible parts like spines and shells are removed.
+But before eating the prey, the predator makes sure that all the inedible parts, like spines and shells, are removed.

-The biological interaction in which the parasite is generally smaller than the host is known as parasitism.
+The biological interaction in which the parasite is smaller than the host is known as parasitism.
 Parasitism is also considered a consumer-resource interaction.

 Parasites are much smaller than their hosts, and for an extended period, they live inside or outside of the host.
 Another fact about parasites is that they reproduce at a much higher speed than their hosts.